Finding Comfort in Cake

 This simple sponge had originally been a popular choice for nursery teas: it was plain and wholesome, yet appealingly soft-textured and sweet.
 Victoria and Albert had been at the forefront of the brand new nursery concept, encouraging parents to allow their children to enjoy childhood with special games, books and toys.

 In Victoria’s time, her kitchen maids would have spent hours building up their muscles creaming and mixing the sponge by hand, even after the helpful arrival in Britain of baking powder in 1856.
-Some cooks still swear by the creaming method but it’s much easier to whip up your sponge by electric means using a food processor, electric mixer or electric hand whisk.
+Some cooks still swear by the hand creaming method but it’s much easier (and more reliable for the novice baker) to whip up your sponge by electric means using a food processor, electric mixer or electric hand whisk.

 As with many cooks, this was the first sponge cake I learned to make, and for years now I’ve whipped mine up in a basic food processor using the blade attachment.
 After a few false starts with self-raising flour I switched to plain and added my own raising agents.